davidmoten/rtree-3d/README.md

 Status: *pre-alpha*

 Progress is being made on this project.
-I've copied my [rtree 2D implementation](https://github.com/davidmoten/rtree)and beefed it up for 3D.
+I've copied my [rtree 2D implementation](https://github.com/davidmoten/rtree) and beefed it up for 3D.

 * expanded the R* `Selector` and `Splitter` implementations to handle 3 dimensions
 * normalized coordinates so they range from 0..1